FunkeyFlo/ps5-mqtt/docs/DOCKER.md

 # Using the app with Docker (HA Core)
-There are multiple ways of using the `Docker` images created by this project with HA Core.
+This document describes the *recommended way* of using the `Docker` images created by this project with HA Core.

-This bit of documentation will outline one of those methods.
-Namely by creating your own startup script file.

 ## Prerequisites
 This document assumes: